pentagramswheel/libra/README.md

 4. `String emote` - the emote of this section.
 5. `Color color` - the color of this section.
 6. `String gradSheetID` - the graduates spreadsheet ID for this section.
-7. `String cyclesSheetID` - the graduates spreadsheet ID for this section.
+7. `String cyclesSheetID` - the cycles spreadsheet ID for this section.
+8. `String CYCLES_TAB` - the tab to reference within the cycles spreadsheet.
+9. `String CYCLES_START_COLUMN` - the cycles spreadsheet column that starts the needed information.
+10. `String CYCLES_END_COLUMN` - the cycles spreadsheet column that ends the needed information.

 ----